marciodajr/marciodajr/README.md

 ### Hi there! 👋

 - 🧙 **Fullstack Developer**
--  **Front-end** passionate.
+- ❤️ **Front-end** passionate
 - 📚 Javascript, TypeScript, Node, React, React Native, and **more**.

 - ⚡ Fun facts:
-  - Technology enthusiasts 💻
+  - 💻 JavaScript enthusiasts
-  - Beer lover 🍺
+  - 🍺 Beer lover
-  - Have a dog 🐶
+  - 🐶 Have a dog

 ## Statistcs